dustywhite7/Econ8310/SlidesCode/5 - Panels.md

 ```Mean Absolute Error: 77.27884184438867```
 ```Mean Absolute Percentage Error: 58.253213431705774```

-Yikes!
-It looks like we need more information...
+In this case, it looks like we need more information...

 ---

-### For Lab Today:
+### For Lab Today

-We will look at how well we can forecast [student's grades](http://archive.ics.uci.edu/ml/datasets/student+performance) based on information about their study habits, social patterns, and family situation.

-In your teams, develop a model for the data contained in ```continuousTrain.csv``` that will allow you to forecast a student's final grade (G3).

-Then, use the model that you have built to forecast the grades for the student data contained in ```continuousTest.csv```.
+Using either the firm investment data (in the [GitHub](https://github.com/dustywhite7) repository), or the weather data from Lab 2, try out panel data models.

+- How do you distinguish the "individuals" and time periods in the panel data?
+- What variables should be included in the model?
+- How does the model perform?